 The only way to relieve the pain associated with breast tissue expanders is to slow the rate of expansion and use over the counter pain relievers.
 This will also result in a longer expansion period further delaying the completion of breast reconstruction.
 But everyone mst creed at their own rate.

-How Do I Relieve Some of the Pain from Breast Tissue Expanders?
+How Does One Relieve Some of the Pain from Breast Tissue Expanders?

 Pain from tissue expanders